 I find using a one gallon Ziploc bag makes mixing and marinating easier for me.
 Add all of the marinade ingredients to a one gallon Ziploc bag, zip it closed, and shake the bag to mix those beautiful Huli Huli ingredients well.

 I am crazy about chicken jerky that is tender to go along with delicious.
-To do this, I slice the chicken breasts across the muscle fibers (grain) instead of slicing along or with the muscle fibers (grain).
+To do this, use a nice sharp knife and slice the chicken breasts across the muscle fibers (grain) instead of slicing along or with the muscle fibers (grain).
 I also slice the chicken breast about 1/4 to 1/2 inch thick rather than 1/8 to 1/4 inch thick.
 This also leans away from a tough jerky.

 If you do want a traditional tough Huli Huli chicken jerky from your air fryer, thin slice the chicken breast along the muscle fibers.

 Add the sliced chicken breast to the Ziploc bag with the marinade.
 Zip the bag closed and shake/massage the marinade evenly around each slice.
 Push all of the air of the bag, zip it closed and marinate in the fridge for 1-4 hours.
 The longer you wait, the stronger the Huli Huli jerky!
 Because of the apple cider vinegar, we do not need to marinate any longer than 4 hours.
 I normally marinate 4 hours.